woohp/sendf/README.md

 This program can automatically forward ports using UPnP if your router supports UPnP.

 This program is released under the BSD license.
-It does depend on a UPnP component from the Tribler project, which itself is released under the LGPL license.